 - While being transported in vehicles, computer equipment should be locked in the boot out of sight

-- Computer equipment must not be kept in vehicles overnight
+- Computer equipment must not be left in vehicles overnight or while the vehicle is unattended

 - Theft of equipment from the home is only covered where there is evidence of a forcible or violent entry to or from the premises.
 Walk in thefts are not covered, and neither are unexplained disappearances